tsripramong/VGA256_USB-host/README.md

 ## GPIO-host

 STM32F411 supports both USB device and USB host.
 Here, we set the USB port to act as USB host.
-Since WeAct Black Pill board does not officially support USB host, there is no point enabling VBUS activate line to be uses, so we leave it unchecked.
-USB speed can be high or low speed.
+Since WeAct Black Pill board does not officially support USB host, there is no point enabling VBUS activation line, so we leave it unchecked.
+USB speed can be either high or low speed.

 We set USB device to be connected to USB bus as HID.
 Now a little bit of unnecessary action, STM32CubeIDE does not expect the use of USB host without enable VBUS (and disable it when unused or over-current detected).
 Here, I went an easy way using STM32CubeIDE instead of coding everything myself, so I just set a GPIO port (PA10, in this example) and I set the Drive_VBUS_FS to use this port so the HAL code will not throw error at me.